School / Prep

 Professional integration in a few figures

-- Career Day and graduate network meeting
+- Career Day and alumni network meeting

-- Simulated recruitment interviews
+- Mock job interviews

 - Research seminars and workshops